Zonohedron

 In geometry, a zonohedron is a convex polyhedron that is centrally symmetric, every face of which is a polygon that is centrally symmetric (a zonogon).
 Any zonohedron may equivalently be described as the Minkowski sum of a set of line segments in three-dimensional space, or as a three-dimensional projection of a hypercube.
 Zonohedra were originally defined and studied by E. S. Fedorov, a Russian crystallographer.
-More generally, in any dimension, the Minkowski sum of line segments forms a polytope known as a zonotope.
+A zonohedron is three-dimensional; in any dimension, the Minkowski sum of line segments forms a convex polytope known as a zonotope.

 Tiling space

 The original motivation for studying zonohedra is that the Voronoi diagram of any lattice forms a convex uniform honeycomb in which the cells are zonohedra.
 Any zonohedron formed in this way can tessellate 3-dimensional space and is called a primary parallelohedron.
 Each primary parallelohedron is combinatorially equivalent to one of five types: the rhombohedron (including the cube), hexagonal prism, truncated octahedron, rhombic dodecahedron, and the rhombo-hexagonal dodecahedron.